Derivatives of Trig Functions & sin(x)/x Limit

 \[\cos x = 1 - \frac{x^2}{2!} + \frac{x^4}{4!} - \frac{x^6}{6!} + \cdots = \sum_{n=0}^{\infty} \frac{(-1)^n \, x^{2n}}{(2n)!}\]

-- \(\sin x\) has only odd powers: \(x^1, x^3, x^5, \ldots\)
+- \(\sin x\) contains only odd powers: \(x^1, x^3, x^5, \ldots\)

-- \(\cos x\) has only even powers: \(x^0, x^2, x^4, \ldots\)
+- \(\cos x\) contains only even powers: \(x^0, x^2, x^4, \ldots\)

 - The signs alternate: \(+, -, +, -, \ldots\)